CarsonScott/HSOM/DOCUMENTATION.md

 _Creates an instance of a self-organizing map._

 * __learning_rate__ is a numerical value that controls the rate at which weights are changed during the learning process.
+* __boost_factor__ is a numerical value that controls the handicap applied to the least-used nodes when selecting winners.
 * __input_size__ is an integer value that determines the size of the weight vectors associated with each node.
 * __node_count__ is an integer value that determines the number of nodes in the SOM and thus the size of the output vector.
 * __weight_range__ is a numerical tuple that dictates the upper and lower limits of the initial random weight values.